wisdomfrominsanity/WindowsBruteV2/README.md

-# WindowsBruteV2 (ONLY USE ON A DRIVE YOU OWN NOT FOR UNLAWFUL USE!!!)
+# WindowsBruteV2 (ONLY USE ON A DRIVE YOU OWN, NOT FOR UNLAWFUL USE!!!)
 Requirements: A Linux computer, Windows 10 hard drive with password protected users, wordlist sush as Rockyou.txt, python3-impacket and nano installed

 Installation:$ sudo apt-get install python3-impacket nano